tchoi8/itpsir/README.md

 I met with Songee, Gladys, Rebecca and Bret.

-I also had a phone conversation with Beth from Handson.org
+I also had a phone conversation with Beth from Handson.org about Singing Coders.

+I joined Nancy Hechinger meeting with ITP Teachers Corps.
+Looking forward to helping their work with public schools in NY.

+#2/15

+Posting work in progress document on [10 proposals for unlearning](https://github.com/tchoi8/itpsir/blob/master/unlearning10.md).